-If you need to offer two opposing functions, such as Reload and Stop in a browser, it's best to use two separate buttons instead of a single, dual-purpose button that changes state.
-This avoids the situation in which a user clicks a dual-purpose button when it is in one state, but the click is received and processed after the button has changed to the other state.
+If you need to offer two opposing functions, such as Reload and Stop in a browser, consider using two separate buttons instead of a single, dual-purpose button that changes state.
+Providing a single, dual-purpose button can lead to the situation in which a user clicks the button when it is in one state, but the click is received and processed after the button has changed to the other state.
 If you must provide a single, dual-purpose button, be sure to keep track of when the button changes state so you can process the clicks appropriately.
 Also, be sure to provide immediate and informative feedback.
-For information about proper capitalization of button labels, see "Capitalization of Interface Elements" (page 122).
-For information about when it is appropriate to use an ellipsis in a button label, see "Using the Ellipsis Character" (page 121).